deficollective/deficollective.github.io/content/english/blog/tdc-october-report.md

 draft: false
 ---

 The DeFi Collective, a non-profit association harnessing all relevant onchain & offchain means to support the most resilient DeFi protocols, was officially introduced on October 16.
-Core to our activity is the management of a proprietary onchain treasury, including liquidity-driving positions currently on six different chains, allowing the Collective to direct liquidity to pairs involving tokens from supported projects and harness them directly when relevant.
+Core to our mission is the management of a proprietary onchain treasury, including liquidity-driving positions currently on six different chains, allowing the Collective to direct liquidity to pairs involving tokens from supported projects and harness them directly when relevant.
 On top of supporting projects relevant to the Collective, this activity is **sustainably profitable**.

 We sometimes describe the Collective as a militant organization here to promote a specific vision of DeFi, maximizing resilience, autonomy, and trustlessness.
 However, it’s only half of the story, as **the Collective also walks the talk by deploying its own assets where its mouth is**.
 The Collective itself is also living proof that supporting the highest quality of DeFi protocols can also prove to be a profitable behavior.